dchacke/blog/_posts/2020-11-27-libertarian-faq.markdown

 <h3><a href="#does-freedom-trump-other-values" name="does-freedom-trump-other-values">Libertarians value freedom over all other values.
 This is why I'm not a libertarian.</a></h3>

 There is no tradeoff between freedom and other values.
-On the contrary, respect for private property rights is required to pursue any other value (such as order, harmony, peace, self-actualization, community, and happiness).
+On the contrary, respect for private-property rights is required to pursue any other value (such as order, harmony, peace, self-actualization, community, and happiness).

 <h3><a href="#arent-libertarians-dogmatic" name="arent-libertarians-dogmatic">Aren't libertarians dogmatic in their advocacy for free markets?</a></h3>